jtbry/WarframeDropFinder/item-updaters/README.md

 # item-updaters
 This service is responsible for keeping the WFDF database up to date.
-This checks for changes to wfcd's warframe-items list and scrapes the Warframe community forums for patchlogs on an hourly interval.
+This checks for changes to wfcd's warframe-items list and scrapes the Warframe community forums for recent patchlogs on an hourly interval.